What is frostbite?

 How is frostbite diagnosed?

-Diagnosis is usually based on the medical history and physical examination.
+Diagnosis is usually based on medical history and physical examination.
 If the cat was exposed for a prolonged time or to extremely cold temperatures, blood and urine tests may be performed to look for damage to internal organs.

 How is frostbite treated?

-• DO NOT rub or massage the affected area.
+- Do not rub or massage the affected area.

-• While traveling to your veterinarian for further medical treatment, keep your cat warm by wrapping her in a dry towel or blanket that has been warmed in the clothes dryer.
+- While traveling to your veterinarian for further medical treatment, keep your cat warm by wrapping her in a dry towel or blanket that has been warmed in the clothes dryer.

 How will my veterinarian treat frostbite?